ZivaVatra/SDAT/README.md

 `EXTRAOPTS` are options understood by the `scanimage` command, and any options can be passed.
 In this case we disabled SW deskew and cropping in the driver, and made the default action in case of error for the scanner to stop. "ald" is page "leading edge" detection, which I felt was not needed as we want a full scan, even if we overscan a bit, rather than risk cutting off bits of the document.

-the $DEVICE variable is the ID used by SANE to know which scanner to use.
+The $DEVICE variable is the ID used by SANE to know which scanner to use.
 You can find out what your scanner(s) are by running `listDevices`, like so:

 ```
 ~ $./listDevices